cdot/Squirrel/README.md

    - it doesn't require an internet connection to run
    - it encrypts *everything* that it stores, sends or receives
    - it doesn't require a special website to store stuff (it can use a number of different online services, and you can even add more)
-   - it uses 256 bit AES (Rijndael), one of the toughest ciphers to crack
+   - it uses AES, one of the toughest ciphers to crack
    - it can use image steganography to mask its use
    - it's entirely open source, allowing you to inspect, and if you want, propose modifications to, the code
    - it doesn't have any way for users - or even developers - to access the data without your unique password